ZuidVolt/avif-to-blurhash/readme.md

 **License**
 -------

-This project is licensed under the Apache License, Version 2.0 with Additional commercial term.
+This project is licensed under the Apache License, Version 2.0 with Additional commercial terms.
 See the [LICENSE](LICENSE) file for details.